 The Cologne cathedral became a UNESCO World Heritage Site in 1996, and rightly so.
 The city has been dominated by the Cathedral's gigantic pair of towers since 1880: it is today the second highest building in Cologne.
 Its footprint is also impressive, the building covers a total area of almost 8000 square metres.
 This UNESCO world heritage site is also home to the mortal remains of the Three Kings, which made the Cathedral one of the most important pilgrimage destinations in Europe.

 When you think of European architectural heritage, majestic gothic cathedrals with bright, stained-glass windows and high towers decorated with spires and pinnacles immediately come to mind.
-Built between the 12th and the 16th centuries, these stunning buildings emerged out of the Romanesque movement, which designed churches with thick walls, round arches, and large towers.
-Gothic architecture, on the other hand, developed a style of stonework building focused on height and light.
-Common traits include echoing halls decorated with pointed arches, ribbed vaults, and flying buttresses, all of which sustained a tall structure while preserving natural light.
-Gothic churches were designed to bring worshipers closer to God by defying architectural constraints.
+Built between the 12th and the 16th centuries, these 8 Gothic churches sublimate the development of a style of stonework building churches focused on height and light.

 Find out about our selection of 8 must-visit gothic masterpieces in Europe!